Grunge: 2000s–2010s

-Even though the grunge movement died down in 1994 after the death of Kurt Cobain, designers have continued to draw inspiration from the movement from time to time.
+Even though grunge fashion had declined in popularity by the late 1990s, designers have continued to occasionally draw inspiration from the movement.
 Grunge appeared as a trend again in 2008, and for Fall/Winter 2013, Hedi Slimane at Yves Saint Laurent brought back grunge to the runway.
 With Courtney Love as his muse for the collection, she reportedly loved the collection.
 "No offense to MJ [Marc Jacobs] but he never got it right," Courtney said.
 "This is what it really was.
 Hedi knows his shit.
 He got it accurate, and MJ and Anna [Sui] did not."
 Both Cobain and Love apparently burnt the Perry Ellis collection they received from Marc Jacobs back in 1993.
 In 2016, grunge inspired an upscale "reinvention" of the style by A$AP Rocky, Rihanna and Kanye West.
-However, "dressing grunge is no longer a badge of authenticity, though: the signifiers of rebellion (Dr Martens boots, plaid shirts) are omnipotent on the high street", says Lynette Nylander, deputy editor of i-D magazine.
+However, "dressing grunge is no longer a badge of authenticity, though: the signifiers of rebellion (Dr Martens boots, tartan shirts) are omnipotent on the high street", says Lynette Nylander, deputy editor of i-D magazine.